plampkin/wisconsin-photoreactor/digital-driver/README.md

 # digital-driver

-A photoreactor driver board designed to be controlled digitally over I2C.
+A photoreactor driver board designed to be controlled digitally over I2C and adjust light intensity and fan speed via pulse width modulation.

 ## PCB